Stuycs-K/final-project-3-huangp-shannonh/PRESENTATION.md

 6. Ciphers
     - Examples: morse code, musical cryptograms

+We'll mainly look at audio steganography as waves rather than as bits for the sake of explaining the concept of encoding and decoding.

 ## What is Echo Hiding?

 Echo hiding is encoding data into audio in the form of echoes that are imperceptible to the human ear.